goinggo/MongoDB-Workshop/04-indexing.md

 	    }
 	}

-The query optimizer is smart enough to know the compund index we created can be used.
+The query optimizer is smart enough to know the compound index we created can be used.

 ### Performing a range query can be tricky: